 Hwy 97 on the Washington side, looking West down the Columbia Gorge

-Our ongoing thinning and ecological forestry operation on some parts of the Sacred Earth Foundation land is providing BioMass materials for graves, and also for Bob’s casket making.
-We just completed our reception kit, so we can host larger groups of people in the cabin.
-Next up on the supplies list: kid shovels, and a jackhammer!
+Our ongoing thinning and ecological forestry operation on some parts of the Sacred Earth Foundation land is providing BioMass materials for graves, and also boards for Bob’s casket making.
+We completed the tool and storage shed and are making improvements to the parking area by the entrance arch.
+Coming soon: informational kiosk!

-We are working on our “better road” project, and have marked out a walking path through the forest called the Blue Ribbon Trail.
-In our long term vision, we have a chapel planned.
-Natural burial is building momentum as more people acknowledge a longing to return to the earth when they pass, and we are excited to help foster a more natural way of laying loved ones to rest.
+Conservation burial is growing momentum as more people acknowledge a longing to return to the earth when they pass, and we are excited to help foster a more natural way of laying loved ones to rest.
+We are pleased to be a part of the newly-formed Conservation Burial Alliance, comprised of the 9 conservation burial grounds in the United States.

 No, no, there is no going back.